Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Introduction

-The set of equivalence classes of additive norms on $E$ is the (geometric realization of the) Bruhat-Tits building of $\GL(E)$ which we denote by $\B_\aff(E)$.
-For a basis $B$, the set of equivalence classes of additive norms adapted to it is the (geometric realization of the) apartment associated to $B$ which we denote by $A_\aff(B)$.

-Furthermore, we denote the set of all additive norms on $E$ by $\tilde{\B}_\aff(E)$ and call it the \emph{extended Bruhat-Tits building} of $E$.
-For a basis $B$, we denote the set of all additive norms adapted to it by $\tilde{A}_\aff(B)$ and call it the \emph{extended apartment} of $B$.
+We denote the space of all level $m$ additive norms by $\tilde{\B}_m(E)$.
+In particular, we denote the space of all level $1$ additive norms on $E$ by $\tilde{\B}_\aff(E) = \tilde{\B}_1(E)$.
+We also denote the space of all level $0$ additive norms by $\tilde{\B}_\sph(E) = \tilde{\B}_0(E)$.
+We call $\tilde{\B}_\aff(E)$ (respectively $\tilde{\B}_\sph(E)$), the \emph{extended Bruhat-Tits building} (respectively the \emph{extended Tits building}) of $E$.
+See Section \ref{sec-add-norms}, and also Section \ref{sec-building} for the connection with Tits and Bruhat-Tits buildings of $\GL(E)$.
+Finally we let {} and call it the \emph{total extended building} of $E$. \end{DEFIN}